SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 				 Damper.Rebound.Fast.Rear.Left, Damper.Rebound.Fast.Rear.Right,
 				 Differential.Preload, AntiRollBar.Rear]))

-Beside the rules, which influence the way, the "Setup Advisor" analyses your handling problems, a so called definition file describe the car settings, their units and value ranges in more detail for the Setup Editor.
-These files are located in the *Resources\Advisor\Definitions\Cars* folder in the program directory or in the *Simulator Controller\Advisor\Definitions\Cars* folder which is located in your user *Documents* folder.
+Beside the rules, which influence the way, the "Setup Workbench" analyses your handling problems, a so called definition file describe the car settings, their units and value ranges in more detail for the Setup Editor.
+These files are located in the *Resources\Garage\Definitions\Cars* folder in the program directory or in the *Simulator Controller\Garage\Definitions\Cars* folder which is located in your user *Documents* folder.
 These files must implement the following naming scheme:

 	[Simulator].[Car].ini